2025 SMST SCHEDULE

 2025 Steamboat Mountain Soccer Tournament August 1-3, 2025

-We are a preseason tournament, meaning you will register for the age division in which you will play for the Fall 2025 season.
+We are a preseason tournament, therefore you will register for the age division in which you will play, starting in the Fall, for the 2025-26 season.

-The Steamboat Mountain Soccer Tournament offers the opportunity for your team to prepare for their upcoming fall season.
+The Steamboat Mountain Soccer Tournament offers the opportunity for your team to prepare for the upcoming fall season.
 This is the 41st year for our tournament, which is held each August in beautiful Steamboat Springs, Colorado.
-We host approximately 100 local and out-of-state teams and offer both competitive and recreational brackets.
+We host approximately 100 local and out-of-state teams, and offer both competitive and recreational brackets.
 Teams are guaranteed a minimum of three games.

 This family-friendly tournament is truly one of a kind and an amazing place for team-building activities!
 We hope that you will join us this summer for our preseason tournament!